 Security

-To enable a secure server connection with the customer, Tesla requires the following components:
+To enable a secure server connection with the customer, Tesla requires one of the following components:

 • Whitelist of IP addresses for both client and server